-If and when State and federal funding levels improve, there will be a need for the corresponding local capability to cost share to meet CALFED objectives.
-The ability of the local reclamation districts to share the cost of a larger program, as envisioned in the ROD, remains in question.
+Passage of Propositions 1E and 84 brings additional funds to the Delta Levees Program; however, the need for the corresponding local capability to cost share to meet CALFED objectives still exists.
+The ability of the local maintaining agencies to share the cost of a larger program, as envisioned in the ROD, remains in question.
 To be consistent with the concept of beneficiary pays, the local costs should be assessed not only to levee maintaining agencies, but, also to others benefiting from the Delta's levees including the boating public, water exporters and other users.
 Social and urban development stresses are also an ongoing issue within the Delta.